david19kerrigan/final/README.md

 -gave units method to attack castle like attacking a unit<br>
 -must fix multiple battle error<br>
 -error when all friendly units die<br>
+-improved game concept, only able to attack if still <br>